Libera-Chat/libera-chat.github.io/bylaws.md

    participate and speak at board meetings.

-6. The monthly general meeting electing the chair of the board should also elect a vice chair to act as chair in the chair’s absence.
+6. The monthly general meeting electing the chair of the board should also elect a vice chair to act as chair in the chair's absence.

 ## Auditors